enhuiz/zouqi/README.md

   - Fire cannot be used to share options between commands easily.
   - Fire treat all member functions as its command, which is not desirable in many situations.

+## Disadvantages?

+  - This starter cannot automatically parse arguments from the function signature, you need to do it by using `add_argument`.

 ## Example

 ### Code